christopherdavies2/automation_test_template/README.md

 In the 'common.properties' file change the value of the 'browser' property to be either 'chrome', 'firefox' or 'edge'.
 You can also add a 'browser' property to one of the '{environment}.properties' files to run a specific browser for a particular environment.

+# Reporting

+This project uses Cluecumber for reports: https://github.com/trivago/cluecumber-report-plugin.
+Simply run your tests then open 'target/cucumber-report/index.html' in a browser to view the test results report.

+# Known Issues

+Currently parallel running does not work for the Edge browser.